dotnet/EntityFramework.Docs/entity-framework/core/performance/efficient-querying.md

 ## Additional resources

+* See the [advanced performance topics page](xref:core/performance/advanced-performance-topics) for additional topics related to efficient querying.
-See the [performance section](xref:core/querying/null-comparisons#writing-performant-queries) of the null comparison documentation page for some best practices when comparing nullable values.
+* See the [performance section](xref:core/querying/null-comparisons#writing-performant-queries) of the null comparison documentation page for some best practices when comparing nullable values.